All Support Topics

 Can I track accounts in different currencies?

-Cadence supports setting a default currency in Settings → Personalization.
+Cadence supports setting your Primary Currency in Settings → Currencies.
 All amounts are displayed in your chosen currency.

 How do I cancel my subscription?

-Go to Settings → Account → Subscription → Cancel Subscription.
-Your access continues until the end of your billing period.
+Go to Settings → Account → Manage Subscription, which opens the Stripe billing portal where you can cancel.
+Your access continues until the end of your paid period.
 See Account & Subscription for full details.

 What's the difference between categories and budgets?